 Until today it’s not been available online.
 It has El Gale’s big steel-string guitar ringing throughout.
 Enjoy and happy Saint David’s Day!

 * There’s a joke in the English-speaking community here that you haven’t really “arrived” in Uruguay till you adopt a stray dog.
-Even the previous US ambassador got herself one!
+Even a previous US ambassador got herself one.